bract/bract.core/README.md

 # bract.core

-Bract is a multi-purpose, modular Clojure application initialization framework.

-The _bract.core_ module implements the essential functionality and is a common dependency for all modules.
+Essential functionality for Bract and a common dependency for all other modules.

 ## Clojars coordinates